 Jewish Thought Towards Women

-How could Jewish scholars interpret the scriptures in such a way as to be bias against women?
+How could Jewish scholars interpret the scriptures in such a way as to be biased against women?
 Perhaps there was an extra-scriptural belief in the inferiority of women that was incorporated into the interpretation of the scripture.
 Perhaps the Hellenization process of Alexander the Great contributed to the Jewish disdain for women.

 Philo, a Jewish scholar, attempted to harmonize the teachings of Plato and Aristotle and other Greek philosophers with the Old Testament scriptures, which included a disdain for women.
 Josephus, a Jewish historian, viewed women with the same disdain, as did Philo.